Seeed-Studio/MakerCamp/2026-01-MIT/affiliates/Arbor/README.md

 # 🤖 PCB Design with Seeed

-The main thing I learned this residency was how to make a PCB.
-I had 0 experience with PCB design coming in, but I was inspired by the incredibly knowledgeable and helpful residents and [Darcy's](https://seeed-studio.github.io/MakerCamp/2026-01-MIT/affiliates/Darcy) KiCad workshop, I worked with Seeed Studio to make my first PCB!
+The main thing I learned was how to make a PCB.
+I had 0 experience with PCB design coming in, but was inspired by the incredibly knowledgeable and helpful residents and [Darcy's](https://seeed-studio.github.io/MakerCamp/2026-01-MIT/affiliates/Darcy) KiCad workshop, I worked with Seeed Studio to make my first PCB!

 <img width="625" height="318" alt="image" src="https://github.com/user-attachments/assets/4d91af4a-fb55-49f4-a2c6-f578d124b104" />